Why The Correspondent will be open about its financials

 Financial transparency will also be a key feature of The Correspondent

-In the coming year, we want to launch a global membership campaign to start an English-edition of our publication.
+In 2019, we want to launch a global membership campaign to start an English-edition of our publication.
 Like its Dutch counterpart, The Correspondent will be made possible by future members.
 But to find those members, we also need money up front.

 You don’t see those costs reflected in De Correspondent’s expenses above, because we have set up The Correspondent as a different entity.
 Our Dutch members pay for Dutch journalism, so it doesn’t seem right to invest their membership fees in an international expansion.

-Instead, we have raised runway funding that allows us to put together a top-notch campaign team from our US base in New York and run a worldwide membership campaign within the year.
+Instead, we have raised runway funding that allows us to put together a top-notch campaign team from our US base in New York and used that to organize our worldwide membership campaign.
+By December 14, we want to raise $2.5 million from readers.

 If this campaign is successful, we will have the same level of transparency about our finances for English-speaking members.